What Is a Project Management Dashboard?

 2. Click the Add Data button in the upper left hand corner.

-4. Select the cell value or values you want to display in your dashboard.
-In this example, we’ll select data from the Status Trend and Change rows.
-Click OK.
+4. Select the cell value or values you want to display in your dashboard, then click OK

 *Your widget will now display these cells.
 It will create a default label based on the original column name, but you can re-label the cells by clicking into the label field.
 You can also create a title for the widget by checking the Display Title box and renaming the default title.
 You still have the full range of customizable options, so you can modify color, text size, alignment, etc.

-5. Click Edit Interaction in the top right-hand corner to create a clickable action for the widget.
+5. Click Advanced Options in the top right-hand corner to create a clickable action for the widget.

 6. Select the correct interaction from the options in the dropdown list: